dfinity/vscode-motoko/README.md

 [Motoko](https://internetcomputer.org/docs/current/developer-docs/build/cdks/motoko-dfinity/motoko/) is a high-level smart contract language for the [Internet Computer](https://internetcomputer.org/).

-This extension makes it possible to write compile-time assertions for Motoko programs by translating Motoko source code to [Viper](https://www.pm.inf.ethz.ch/research/viper.html), a formal verification language developed at ETH Zurich.
+This extension makes it possible to write code specifications (such as actor-level invariants) for Motoko programs.
+The assertions are automatically checked, at compile time, by Viper [Viper](https://www.pm.inf.ethz.ch/research/viper.html), a formal verifier developed at ETH Zurich.

 ### Usage

-To enable formal verification, insert a line comment containing `@verify` at the top of your Motoko file.
+To enable formal verification, insert `// @verify` at the top of your Motoko file.

 ### Example